commonality/archetypes/README.md

 ### 16.1.
 Contribution workflows summarized

-We use the [feature-branch-workflow][] to accept modifications, where contributors:
+We use the [Git feature-branch-workflow][git-workflow-feature-branch-tutorial-url] to accept modifications, where contributors:

 1. Create an issue related to the problem you want to fix (good for traceability and cross-reference)
+1. Label the issue as
+    * `Type: Defect` or
+    * `Type: Feature`
-2. Fork the repository
+1. Fork the repository
-3. Create a branch (optionally with the reference to the issue in the name)
+1. Create a branch (optionally with the reference to the issue in the name)
-4. Work it
+1. Work it
-5. Commit incrementally with readable and detailed commit messages
+1. Commit incrementally with readable and detailed commit messages
-6. Submit a pull-request against the master branch of this repository.
+1. Submit a pull-request against the `master` branch of this repository.

 We'll take care of tagging your issue with the appropriated labels and answer within a week (hopefully less!) to the problem you encounter.